inet-tub/online-optical-matching/README.md

 # online-optical-matching

-This repository contains the source code for the paper (under submission) `Leveraging Predictions for Optical Interconnect Reconfiguration`.
+This repository contains the source code for the paper (under submission) `Learning-Augmented Online Optical Interconnect Reconfiguration`.

 ## Algorithms

-The python file `run-algorithm.py` contains the implementation of the following algorithms:
+The python file `run-algorithm.py` contains the implementation of the following algorithms for rematching:

-- Offline (Algorithm 2. in the paper)
+- Offline
 - Static offline
-- Online greedy (Algorithm 1. in the paper)
+- Online greedy
-- Online greedy with predictions (Algorithm 3. in the paper).
+- Online greedy with predictions.
 Here, predictions are based on the offline solution and by introducing a prediction error.
 - Oblivious